redwoodjs/redwood/packages/create-redwood-app-template/README.md

   <h1 align="center">Redwood</h1>
 </p>

-_by Tom Preston-Werner and Peter Pistorius._
+_by Tom Preston-Werner, Peter Pistorius, and Rob Cameron._

 **Redwood is an opinionated, full stack, serverless web application framework that will allow you to build JAMstack applications with ease.** By making a lot